LucaOonk/Virsh-Gui/README.md

-# Virsh-Gui
+# Virt Commander
-A gui for Virsh made in Java so you can start, stop, add, remove to virsh and connect to them.
+A gui for QEMU/Libvirt made in Java so you can start, stop, add, remove to virsh and connect to them.
 I made this because i had troubles getting the virt-manager to work on MacOS, so i made my own.

+This is far from production ready so be ware.

 ![alt text](https://github.com/LucaOonk/LucaOonk.github.io/blob/master/depictions/Virsh-GUI/Interface.png)